TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (a) The consultant pharmacist whose practice is not in the immediate vicinity of the facility for which he has entered into a written service agreement, shall have a written agreement with a local pharmacist to be available on any emergency basis.
 The consultant pharmacist shall be responsible for the proper training and instruction of such local pharmacist.
 Said local pharmacist shall be known as a "co-consultant".
 The vendor shall be responsible for the safety and efficacy of back-up pharmaceutical services he provides.

-(b) A copy of these agreements must be filed with the board of pharmacy and the facility.
-Any termination of such agreement shall be reported in writing, within 10 days, of termination to the board and to the administrator.
+(b) A copy of these agreements must be filed with the facility and a copy maintained by the consultant pharmacist.
+Any termination of such agreement shall be reported in writing, within 10 days, of termination to the administrator.

 (c) Should a local pharmacist (co-consultant) not be available, the consultant pharmacist must provide an alternative procedure approved by the board.
 If the consultant is also the vendor, then such alternative procedure must reasonably assure rapid delivery of drugs; medical supplies and pharmacy service to the facility.